LemmyNet/lemmy-ansible/UPGRADING.md

 There will be downtime, and it is a little scary as it will be deleting the `volumes/postgres` folder.
 The only backup you have during this time will be the `15_16_dump.sql`, created by the helper script.

 On my reference instance (4 CPU, 8GB Memory, 30GB volumes/postgres), it took 10 minutes to dump the backup, and another 20 minutes to import it again.
 The biggest time sink when importing is when it recreates the indexes.
-If you have a faster system and no noisy neighbours you could get the dump and import to be below 20 minutes, but I'd aim for a 60 minute maintenace window.
+If you have a faster system and no noisy neighbours you could get the dump and import to be below 20 minutes, but I'd aim for a 60 minute maintenance window.

 - The script you need to download and push onto your server: [postgres_15_to_16_upgrade.sh](https://github.com/LemmyNet/lemmy/blob/main/scripts/postgres_15_to_16_upgrade.sh).